www.scantips.com

 Stars and Rules

-If anyone is interested, here is how changes to Rule or Crop Factor affect these values.
+If interested, here is how changes to Rule or Crop Factor affect these values.

 These properties are about the rotation with time, and the length of the star trail, in degrees, mm, and pixels.
 Pixel values shown are for 24 megapixels (the 6000 pixel width), which will vary with your own megapixels.
 These are Sidereal numbers.